leo-arch/clifm/README.md

 * Auto-cd and auto-open
 * Symlinks editor
 * Disk usage (**NEW**)
+* Color schemes (**NEW**)

+**NOTE**: By default, CliFM ships only one color scheme, but more can be found at https://github.com/leo-arch/clifm-colors.
+The package is also available in the AUR: https://aur.archlinux.org/packages/clifm-colors-git

 Finally, all CLiFM options could be handled directly via command line, by passing parameters to the program, or via plain text configuration files, located in `$XDG_CONFIG_HOME/clifm/`.